billysimmons/portfolio3__Notes-app/README.md

 # Note Taking Application

-A basic note taking app built using .NET MAUI and C#
+DESCRIPTION: A basic note taking app built using .NET MAUI and C#.